complexorganizations/disposable-services-registry/.github/readme.md

 ## Disposable Services

+Note: The current code is garbage and will be rewritten by July 9 2021

 ### Features:
 - Provides a list of disposable emails providers.
 (Validates [NS|MX] Records)
 - Provides a list of disposable phone numbers. (soon)